genekogan/ofxKinectProjectorToolkit/README.md

 ### Mapping

-There are two included examples, example-bodyMapping and example-segmentation.
-Both project solid colors onto objects found and tracked from the kinect using ofxCv. bodyMapping finds blobs by thresholding the depth image, whereas segmentation determines blobs by segmenting the entire depth image using Canny edges.
-Both examples track blobs persistently frame to frame, though this is not 100% reliable.
+The post-calibration example_contourMap and example_contourMap_openni demonstrate how to apply the calibration.
+They reproject solid colors onto the objects found and tracked from the kinect using ofxCv's contourFinder, which tracks blobs frame to frame, though persistent identification is not 100% reliable.

 Make sure you load the calibration file you saved in the previous step in the line:

 	kpt.loadCalibration(PATH_TO_YOUR_CALIBRTION_FILE);

 The key function for mapping is `getProjectedPoint(ofVec3f worldPoint)`.
-This function takes any 3d world point from `ofxKinect` and converts it to a pixel point.
-For example, the pixel point associated with the world point inside the depth image at (x, y) is found:
+This function takes any 3d world point from the Kinect and converts it to a pixel point.
+For example, using ofxKinect, the pixel point associated with the world point inside the depth image at (x, y) is found:

 	ofVec3f worldPoint = kinect.getWorldCoordinateAt(x, y);
 	ofVec2f projectorPoint = kpt.getProjectedPoint(worldPoint);

+Using ofxOpenNi, the world point is acquired slightly differently, directly from the raw depth pixels.

+	ofShortPixels depthPixels = kinect.getDepthRawPixels();
+    ofPoint depthPoint = ofPoint(x, y, depthPixels[x +y * kinect.getWidth()]);
+    ofVec3f worldPoint = kinect.projectiveToWorld(depthPoint);
+    ofVec2f projectedPoint = kpt.getProjectedPoint(worldPoint);